oinam/notes/design/dieter-rams-good-design.md

-# Dieter Rams' 10 "Good Design" Principles
+# Dieter Rams’ Design Principles

-Dieter Rams is one of the greatest designers of our times.

-Dieter Rams is a German industrial designer and academic associated with the consumer products company [Braun](https://braun.com), the furniture company [Vitsœ](https://www.vitsoe.com), and the functionalist school of industrial design.
+[Dieter Rams](https://en.wikipedia.org/wiki/Dieter_Rams) is one of the greatest designers of our times.
+He is a German industrial designer and academic associated with the consumer products company [Braun](https://braun.com), the furniture company [Vitsœ](https://www.vitsoe.com), and the functionalist school of industrial design.
 His unobtrusive approach and belief in “Less, but better” design generated a timeless quality in his products and have influenced the design of many products.

 Dieter Rams’ 10 “Good Design” principles;